Greetings, I’m Gita

 Your herbalist & death doula

-Dr. Gita R. Narayan PhD, RHT
+Gita R. Narayan PhD, RHT

 Founder | Medical Herbalist| Death Doula | Ecologist | Educator

-With over 25 years of experience in scientific research and teaching across biology, ecology, and the earth & ocean sciences, Gita weaves together the wisdom of her ecological background with traditional and modern knowledge of Western herbal medicine, holistic nutrition based on Ayurveda, end-of-life doula care, and additional plant medicine support through psilocybin (psychedelic)–assisted therapy.
+With over 25 years of experience in scientific research and teaching across biology, ecology, and the earth & ocean sciences, Gita weaves together the wisdom of her ecological background with traditional and modern knowledge of Western herbal medicine, holistic nutrition based on Ayurveda, end-of-life doula care, and additional sacred plant medicine facilitation through psilocybin (psychedelic)–assisted therapy.
 Her work bridges science and spirit, guiding you to feel empowered in your own healing journey and to return home to your vibrant, authentic Self.

 My Path & Journey